draveness/DKNightVersion/README.md

 It's pretty easy to swich theme between night and normal mode.

+## Make your own customize

+`nightFalling` method will post `DKNightVersionNightFallingNotification` when it is called.

+Similarly, `dawnComing` will post `DKNightVersionDawnComingNotification`.

+You can observe these notification in proper place, and make your own customize easily.

 ## Using default night version

 If you set `useDefaultNightColor` property for singleton manager to `YES`, which is the default value.
 DKNightVersion will provide you a default night mode.